rivermont/spidy/README.md

 ## master
 The stable, up-to-date branch.

-## function
-UNSTABLE branch for converting spidy from a script to a usable function.<br>
-Basically we're adding the

-> if __name__ == '__main'

-block and debugging that.

 ## GUI-spidy
 We are currently working on a GUI for spidy.<br>
 For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition.

-## tree-test
-Test branch to see how the crawler runs if allowed to crawl the link it just crawled, as opposed to picking a random one in TODO.

 ## FalconWarriorr-branch
 Falconwarriorr's development branch.

-## saving-test
-The old development branch for implementing word saving.

-## timings
-The old development branch for adding timestamps to all the logs.

-## verbose
+## tree-test
-The old development branch for implementing logging.
+Test branch to see how the crawler runs if allowed to crawl links from the link it just crawled, as opposed to picking a random one in TODO.

 # TODO